gordonhart/kinetic.reviews/posts/2022-09-06-gorillas-in-the-mist.md

 ---
 layout: post
 title: "<i>Gorillas in the Mist</i>: A Review"
-author: "Madeline Zimmerman"
+author: Dian Fossey
-categories: literature
+date: 2022-09-07
+tags: nonfiction, biography
 ---

 > As a pioneer I sometimes did endure loneliness, but I have reaped a tremendous satisfaction that followers will never be able to know. (pg.
 25)